FrankLef/cookiecutter-dsci/README.md

 updated with the right packages and versions, and run `poetry show` to verify if there are inconsistencies.

+These steps are encoded in the Makefile and can be run as follows

     make poetry_update

 Sometimes, especially when reusing a folder that had been used as a project before, the old environment